The Helmeted Hornbill: A Bizarre and Critically Endangered Bird

 The Future for Helmeted Hornbills

 Many people are aware of the horrendous slaughter of elephants for the ivory in their tusks and and are quite rightly protesting this activity.
 The plight of the helmeted hornbill is less well known.
-Another problem seems to be that although laws are in place to protect the birds, the laws are either not being enforced or are being circumvented.
+Another problem seems to be that although laws are in place to protect the birds, they are either not being enforced or are being circumvented.
 The IUCN says that helmeted hornbills will likely be extinct within three generations unless major changes are made.
+According to the organization's website, the generation length of the animal is 19.8 years.
 Extinction due to human activity is a sad fate for an animal.
 I hope that conservation efforts help the bird.

-Rare bird being driven to extinction from The Guardian newspaper online
+- Rare bird being driven to extinction from The Guardian newspaper

-The last laugh of hornbills from the phys.org news service
+- The last laugh of helmeted hornbills from the phys.org news service

-Indonesia's ten-year plan to save helmeted hornbills from Mongabay
+- Indonesia's ten-year plan to save Rhinoplax vigil from Mongabay

 © 2011 Linda Crampton